OpenReel raises $19M to simplify remote video production – TechCrunch

 In fact, the company said that annual recurring revenue has increased 12x over the past year as clients like Dell, HubSpot, ViacomCBS and TechCrunch’s parent company Verizon Media have used it to record things like marketing videos, internal communications, customer testimonials and more.
 It has more than 200 enterprise clients, as well as “hundreds” of small and medium business customers.

-“There’s been a pent up demand for content in these organizations that our technology … unlocks,” Firestone said.
+“There’s been a pent-up demand for content in these organizations that our technology … unlocks,” Firestone said.
 And he doesn’t anticipate that changing as in-person filming becomes safer post-pandemic.

 The Series A comes from Five Elms Capital, bringing OpenReel’s total funding — debt and equity — to $23.9 million.
 Firestone said the money will allow the company to develop new product features (one possibility: support for livestreamed videos, rather than just pre-recorded footage), as well as continued global growth, after an international push last year that saw the platform launching across 125 countries.